Spatial Manager™ for AutoCAD Overview

 Transformation of coordinates

-The user can choose the appropriate CRSs from a complete CRS catalog or from a list including the most recent used CRSs.
+The user can choose the appropriate CRSs from a complete CRS catalog or from a list which includes the most recent used CRSs.

 User data sources